This blog may contain affiliate links. Read our disclosure policy for more info.

 They say the best things come in small packages, and the small town of Wanaka certainly delivers on that front.
 I dare you to read this article in full and not want to visit Wanaka at the end.

-Things to do in Wanaka
+The BEST Things to do in Wanaka

 1. Hike Roy’s Peak

 Not for the faint-hearted, this famed hike has easily the most famous viewpoint in all of New Zealand near its summit.
 Roy’s Peak Track is a favorite with Instagram-lovers due to the phenomenal view of the Southern Alps from the famous viewpoint.

-Roy’s Peak is a 16-kilometer (10 miles) trek that takes around 7 hours to complete.
+Roy’s Peak is a 16-kilometer (10 mile) trek that takes around 7 hours to complete.
 The hike itself is mostly uphill with the odd viewpoint along the way, but for the majority of the hike, there isn’t a whole lot to see.
 For such a steep hike, the track is wide and well-trodden – so, that’s a plus.

 2. Explore the Wanaka Lavender Farm

 The best time to visit is from November through to the beginning of March when the lavender is blooming.
-Entrance fees to the Wanaka Lavender Farm are $5 NZD per adult in the winter and $10 in the summer.
+Entrance fees to the Wanaka Lavender Farm are $15 NZD per adult in the winter and $7 in the summer.

 3. Visit #ThatWanakaTree

 That Wanaka Tree is located a short walk from Wanaka town center along the lakefront to Roy’s Bay.
-Just look out for the crowds gathered on the edge of the lake and you’ve likely found it.
+Just look out for the crowds gathered on the edge of the lake, and you’ve likely found it.

 4. Go Skiing at Cardrona

 If you have little ones, the Ski School Program on the mountain is excellent.
-Cardrona also has child care facilities if you wish to ski child-free.
+Cardrona also has childcare facilities if you wish to ski child-free.